Soccer-Holders Chelsea to face Real Madrid in Champions League, Man City v Atletico

 Bayern Munich will play Villarreal.

-Friday's draw also incorporated the semi-final line-ups which could see Chelsea face Manchester City in a repeat of last season's final.
+Friday's draw also incorporated the semi-final line-ups which could see Chelsea face Manchester City in a repeat of last season's final or a potential Madrid derby.

 Liverpool or Benfica will face Bayern or Villarreal.